 |Country||No. of SaaS Companies|

-SaaS industry value is set to increase by over 2x by 2025 (Reply)
+The US SaaS industry is set to grow by over 2x by 2025 (Reply)

 The US SaaS sector is the largest in the world by a considerable margin.
 And was worth an estimated $108.4 billion in 2020.